Amishamalhotra30/FinProof/README.md

 The central design principle is:

-> **AI may assist investigation, but deterministic controls remain authoritative for financial correctness and final policy decisions.**
+> **AI is used for reasoning over financial evidence, while deterministic controls remain authoritative for financial correctness and final policy decisions.**

 ---